jsstuff/xmo/README.md

 Hooks
 -----

 Extensions define a function that is called if a given `key` is present in class definition.
-Since this concept is fine and generally useful, sometimes it's handy to be able to call a function per class definition that does no rely on a particular key - this is called hooks in `qclass` and defined by `$hooks` property, which can contain a single function (Hook) or an array of functions.
+Since this concept is fine and generally useful, sometimes it's handy to be able to call a function per class definition that doesn't rely on a particular key - this is called hooks in `qclass` and defined by `$hooks` property, which can contain a single function (Hook) or an array of functions.
 Hooks, like extensions, are inherited with the class, so if a hook is defined it's called for all classes that directly or indirectly inherit from the class where the Hook has been defined.

-The following example illustrates does the same thing as `$properties` extension, but by using a hook:
+The following example does the same thing as `$properties` extension, but by using `$hooks`:

 ```JS
 var Point = qclass({